addipls/addipls/README.md

  This includes internships, contract work, freelancing, part-time and full-time offers.

  Additionally, I'm more than willing to relocate within the US or elsewhere in the world.
-I'm most interested in residing in New Zealand, Australia, Netherlands, or a European country.
+I'm most interested in residing in New Zealand, Australia, Netherlands, or another European country.